Dark solitons near the Mott-insulator--superfluid phase transition: Standing solitons

 In the present section, we study low-energy excited states, where the coefficients $c_{{\bf i}n}$ as well as the order parameters $\psi_{\bf i}$ depend only on one spatial dimension $\alpha$.
 Without loss of generality, we can assume that this is $\alpha=1$.
 Then

 Therefore, $\Psi_{\bf i} = \psi_{i_1-1} + \psi_{i_1+1} + 2(d-1)\psi_{i_1}$.
 In the following, we shall replace $i_1$ by $l$.

 We are interested in the stationary solutions of Eqs.~(\ref{GEd})

 where $\psi_l^{(0)}$ is determined by the coefficients $c_{ln}^{(0)}$ according to Eq.~(\ref{psi}).
-We require that $\psi_l^{(0)}$ is an antisymmetric function with respect to the middle point of the lattice $l_0$.
+We require that $\psi_l^{(0)}$ is an anti-symmetric function with respect to the middle point of the lattice $l_0$.
 These are the kink states which can be treated as standing dark solitons.
-In contrast to the ground state discussed in Sec.~\ref{GS}, all the quantities which describe the solitons are labeled by the site index $l$.
+In contrast to the ground state discussed in Sect.~\ref{GS}, all the quantities which describe the solitons are labeled by the site index $l$.

 In general, one has to distinguish between the two cases: when the middle point $l_0$ is on the lattice site (on-site modes) and in the middle of two neighboring sites (off-site modes).
 The two modes have different energies, and the difference defines the Peierls-Nabarro barrier~\cite{lattsol1}, which may affect the mobility of solitons.
 In the present work, however, when considering propagating solitons we will be dealing only with situations where the presence of the barrier is not relevant.
 Nevertheless, the stability of the on-site and off-site modes can in general be different, as it will be shown in the next section.